golang/website/_content/doc/tutorial/database-access.md

-The [`database/sql`](https://pkg.go.dev/database/sql) package you'll be using includes types and functions for connecting to databases, executing transactions, cancelling an operation in progress, and more.
+The [`database/sql`](https://pkg.go.dev/database/sql) package you'll be using includes types and functions for connecting to databases, executing transactions, canceling an operation in progress, and more.
 For more details on using the package, see
 [Accessing databases](/doc/database/index).